CENTER FOR ARIZONA POLICY, INC.

-CAP will not sell or rent its list to non-CAP affiliated organizations.
-CAP may partner with third parties to provide specific services, including data analysis and marketing assistance to expand awareness of CAP’s work and improve its communications.
+CAP will not sell or rent its list.
+CAP may partner with other third parties to provide specific services, including data analysis and marketing assistance to expand awareness of CAP’s work and improve its communications.
 CAP may share data that is necessary for the third party to provide these services.
 These third parties may use this data for the purpose of providing similar services to participating member organizations.

 The companies with which CAP shares data are contractually prohibited from using this information for any purpose other than that for which it was provided and are required to have appropriate safeguards in place to protect that data.